Felix Manalo: Death

 Philippines Free Press feature of the interview of Felix Manalo by Teodoro Locsin, Sr. (February 11, 1950), where Manalo claimed that the INC has 2 million members.
 In the said interview, Manalo also explained his support for Senator Jose Avelino, who lost his bid for the 1949 Philippine presidential election.
 Framed photographs of Avelino and President Manuel L. Quezon were visible in Manalo's office.

+The INC Lokal ng Washington (Sampaloc, Manila) is the first concrete chapel of the Iglesia ni Cristo.
+It was completed in 1948.
+The first members of this congregation mainly came from the INC Lokal ng Tayuman.

 Manalo's health started to deteriorate in the 1950s.
 On April 2, 1963, Manalo was confined to hospital for treatment of peptic ulcer disease.
 Days later, on April 11, doctors performed a surgery on him for his ulcer, from which he did not recover.
 He died in the early hours of April 12 at the age of 76.
 Leadership of the church was passed two weeks later to his son, Eraño, who was chosen unanimously by the district ministers as his successor in 1953.
 His remains were viewed by mourners in San Francisco del Monte, Quezon City.
 On April 23, he was buried at what was then the central office of the Iglesia ni Cristo in San Juan, Rizal.
 The local police estimated the crowd at the funeral procession to have been two million, and the rite took five hours.